Secomea Launches Synergy Partner Program To Unite The OT Cybersecurity Ecosystem

 Built for Collaboration in a Fragmented Landscape

-Today's industrial organizations face increasing cyber threats, tightening compliance frameworks like IEC 62443, NIST, NIS2 and the Cyber Resilience Act, and an expanding web of vendors and service providers.
+Today's industrial organizations face increasing cyber threats, tightening compliance frameworks like NIS2 and NIST and the Cyber Resilience Act, and an expanding web of vendors and service providers.
 That complexity demands more than product - it requires coordination.

 The Synergy Program formalizes this coordination, offering partners four entry points: